axsh/vdc_training/examination/assignment.md

 * Mysql
 * Mussel

-Eth0 is attached to the management network.

 #### Host 2

 * HVA

-Eth0 is connected to instances network
-Eth1 is connected to management network

 You will need to set up the bridges so both instances and load balancer can work here.

 #### Host 3

 * HVA

-Eth0 is connected to instances network
-Eth1 is connected to management network

 You will need to set up the bridges so both instances and load balancer can work here.